chinamike65/hugo-tuolesi/content/book5/book5en.md

 Jiaxingdao Bodhisattva's heart is very straight, and he has no scheming.

-Being scheming is also a kind of trouble, and starting from Jiaxingdao, there will be no such troubles anymore.
+Being scheming is also a kind of trouble, and starting from Jiaxingdao, there will be no such afflictions anymore.

 Bodhisattvas who practice the path are not stingy, and all things can be donated.